willievaldez/willievaldez.github.io/_posts/2026-03-04-Spliced_Retrospective.md

 play with friends in our packaged build within a single day.
 The engineering department would periodically host internal game jams where we could make new experiences from scratch in the course of a week.
 The things we were able to build in those weeks always blew me away.
 Times like those made me realize that we truly built something special.
+In writing this down, I'm hoping that this architecture lives on in one form or another after Spliced.

 It's a shame to see this journey coming to an end before we could ship our game, but I am so proud of the work we've done, and made connections with some absolutely world class engineers that I hope to work with in the future.
-We were given the task of making an architecture that could host *anything*, and I honestly believe we nailed it.
+We were given the task of making an architecture that could be *anything*, and I honestly believe we nailed it.
 Thanks to everyone that I worked with at Spliced, it has truly been an honor working with you these past 4 years.